 This guide will show you how to create a new project in Avid Media Composer.
 Afterwards, you will find links to help you import footage and use Avid's basic editing tools.

-***DISCLAIMER*** If you are using footage from our server Sourcebook, you will be better off following our other guide: Avid Media Composer - Using Sourcebook Projects on Campus.
+***IMPORTANT*** If you are using footage from our server Sourcebook (students in VM376, 476, and 632), you will be better off following our other guide: Avid Media Composer - Using Sourcebook Projects on Campus.

 Creating a Project

 - Launch Avid Media Composer.